Reference List (1982 - Present)

 Summary: Report summarizes daily wet-only precipitation data for stations in CAPMoN.
 TLW data are found in Appendix 3 for 1984.

-86-24 Blancher, P.J. and D.K.
-McNicol*.
+86-24 Blancher*, P.J. and D.K.
+McNicol.
 Investigations into the effects of acid precipitation on wetland-dwelling wildlife in Northeastern Ontario.
-Technical Report Series #2, Canadian Wildlife Service, Ontario Region. (*Author of correspondence).
+Technical Report Series #2, Canadian Wildlife Service, Ontario Region. (*Contact D.S.
+Jeffries for correspondence).

 Summary: Bogs and fens at an area northeast of Sudbury (Wanapitei Lake area) were compared to those at Ranger Lake (TLW).
 Sulphate was the predominant anion at Wanapitei, while organic acids were more important at Ranger.
 No direct influence on mat vegetaion was observed at either site.
 Aquatic organisms were negatively affected by low pH's.
 Wildlife inhabiting the peatlands was documented, and Tree Swallows were studied for the possible indirect effects of acid deposition on insectiverous species.
 More study is needed, but the potential for negative impact on wildlife by acidic deposition is indicated.